Gastaging.geneticalliance.uk

 These proposals do not take account of the variety of clinical circumstances in which tests are

-carried out across the EU, and the increasingly routine use of tests in healthcare
+carried out across the EU, and the increasingly routine use of tests in healthcare.
+Furthermore, a

 legal opinion commissioned by the European Society of Human Genetics suggests that